Water: The Hub of Life

 In addition, membranes play a key role in energy transformations, taking light or

+chemical energy and converting it into other forms that can be used by the cell.
 The lipid molecules that make up most of membranes have an affinity for both oil and water;

 that is, they have both hydrophobic and hydrophilic groups.